ThomasMBury/ewstools/paper/paper.md

 a Python-based implementation of EWS should be useful.
 `ewstools` also implements novel deep learning methods for EWS, which have outperformed conventional EWS in several model and empirical systems [@bury2021deep].
-These new methods should tried and tested in a variety of systems and I hope that this package facilitates this endeavour.
+These new methods should be tried, tested and developed for a variety of systems and I hope that this package facilitates this endeavour.

 <!--